infinum/dotnet-handbook/Best practices/Security guidelines.md

     });
 ```

 When using these headers, we must have in mind the fact that they are only instructions for the browsers.
 This means that we're depending on the "goodwill" of browser developers to implement the mechanisms we advise using.
-Since most of our users will use one of the more popular browsers which do support these headers, this will not be an issue for them (and us), but these headers are not do not guarantee protection like other security guidelines which are implemented on the server side.
+Since most of our users will use one of the more popular browsers which do support these headers, this will not be an issue for them (and us), but these headers do not guarantee protection like other security guidelines which are implemented on the server side.

 ## Cookie security